The Data Modeler is a special area of Layout Designer for describing the Layout Data Model.

 |FilterId||Fragment ID (PDRDataQueryClassFiter) of the active Filter in Navigation.
 If no Filter is currently selected then the property value is null.|

-The Modeler provides set of Actions which allow to change the Data Model structure and setup dependencies
+The Modeler provides a set of Actions which allow changing the Data Model structure and setup dependencies

 Adding and Editing Data Source